ibm-cloud-docs/vpc/file_storage_vpc_manage_replication.md

 {: #fs-verify-replica-api}
 {: api}

-You can use the API to verify that replication succeeded, is pending, or failed.
+You can use the API to verify that the replication succeeded, is pending, or failed.
 Make either a `GET /shares/{share_id}` request or a `GET /shares/{replica_id)` request to see the status.
 The following example request specifies the replica ID:

 ```curl
 curl -X GET \